You think—or know—your child is drinking. Do you wonder how seriously you should take it, and what you should do?

 Is underage drinking serious?

-The risks of alcohol use among tweens and teens are serious.
-One scary fact is that individuals who start drinking as adolescents are more likely to experience alcohol and drug misuse disorders as adults1.
+Yes, the risks of alcohol use among tweens and teens are serious.
+One scary fact is that individuals who start drinking as adolescents are more likely to experience alcohol and drug misuse disorders as adults.1

 And, when kids drink, they tend to binge drink2—leading to accidents, injury, unplanned sexual activity, and impaired judgment that could result in them driving under the influence or getting in a car with a driver who’s been drinking.